kamax-matrix/mxisd/docs/threepids/session/session.md

 `session.policy.validation` is the core configuration to control what users configured to use your Identity server are allowed to do in terms of 3PID sessions.

-The policy is divided contains a global on/off switch for 3PID sessions using `.enabled`
+The policy has a global on/off switch for 3PID sessions using `.enabled`
 It is also divided into two sections: `forLocal` and `forRemote` which refers to the 3PID scopes.

 Each scope is divided into three parts: